intmus/inttheory22-23/_03-triads-7chords-leadsheet/b1-7chrds.md

 ## Conclusions

-A seventh chord is a diatonic chord containing four pitches, each separated by a 3rd.
+A seventh chord is a diatonic chord containing four pitches stacked in thirds.

-There are 5 types of seventh chords, and we will be using both of the common terms for them:
+There are 5 types of seventh chords, and we will be using both of the commonly used terms for them:
 - *Major major* (abbreviated `MM`) or *major seventh chord*
 - *Major minor* (abbreviated `Mm`) or *dominant seventh chord*
 - *Minor minor* (abbreviated `mm`) or *minor seventh chord*